LORAN: Loran-B and C

 By combining the two concepts, envelope timing and phase comparison, both of these problems could be eliminated.
 Since phase comparison is generally more accurate at low frequencies due to details of the electronics, taking accurate fixes would be based on this technique.
 But instead of broadcasting a continuous signal, as in the case of Decca, the signal would be in the form of pulses.
 These would be used to make a rough fix using the same technique as Gee or LORAN, positively identifying the lane.
 The only problem from a development standpoint would be selecting frequencies that allowed reasonably accurate pulse envelopes while still having measurable waveforms within the pulses, as well as developing displays capable of showing both the pulses as a whole, and the waves within them.

 These concepts led to experiments with Low Frequency LORAN in 1945, using a much lower frequency of 180 kHz.
-A system with three transmitters was set up on the US east coast using long antennas supported by balloons.
+A system with three transmitters was set up on the U.S. east coast using long antennas supported by balloons.
 The experiments demonstrated that the inaccuracy inherent to the design while working at such low frequencies was simply too great to be useful; operational factors introduced errors that overwhelmed the capabilities.
 Nevertheless, the three transmitters were re-installed in northern Canada and Alaska for experiments in polar navigation, and ran for three years until shutting down again in March 1950.
 These experiments demonstrated accuracy on the order of 0.15 microseconds, or about 50 m, a great advance over LORAN.
 Maximum usable range was 1000 miles over land and 1500 miles on the sea.
 Using cycle matching, the system demonstrated an accuracy of 160 feet at 750 miles.
 But it was also discovered that the system was very difficult to use and the measurements remained subject to confusion over which cycles to match.

-During this same period, the U.S. Army Air Force became interested in a very-high accuracy system for bombing pinpoint targets.
+During this same period, the USAAF became interested in a very-high accuracy system for bombing pinpoint targets.
 Raytheon won a contract to develop a system called "Cytac", which used the same basic techniques as LF LORAN, but included considerable automation to handle the timing internally without operator intervention.
 This proved to be extremely successful, with test-runs placing the aircraft within 10 yards of the target.
-As the mission changed from short-range tactical bombing to over-the-pole nuclear delivery, the (newly formed) U.S. Air Force lost interest in the concept.
+As the mission changed from short-range tactical bombing to over-the-pole nuclear delivery, the (newly formed U.S. Air Force lost interest in the concept.
 Nevertheless, they continued experimentation with the equipment after adapting it to work on LF LORAN frequencies and renaming it "Cyclan", lowering accuracy compared to the original, but providing reasonable accuracy on the order of a mile at greatly increased distances.